jkool702/forkrun/DOCS/DOCS_ALL.md

 ### UNSETTING FLAGS

   - +U, +s, +N, +i, +I, +E, +X, +v, --no-stats : disables the corresponding flag listed above, restoring default behavior.
-If both +flag and -flag are used, the last one passed is used.
+If both +flag and -flag are used, the last one passed wins.

 ### ENVIRONMENT VARS